A Brief History

 Her great statue of Lincoln took several years to complete, including travel to Europe.
 Vinnie opened a studio on Broadway, but quickly moved back to Washington, DC and opened a new studio.
 Her sculpture of Admiral David Farragut was cast in the Washington Navy Yard and resides appropriately at Farragut Square.
 This woman of great talent played the harp to entertain her family at home.

 Another great work of hers is the statue of Sequoyah, the Cherokee Chief that created the Cherokee alphabet.
 The first free standing statue of a Native American, this statue is on display at the Statuary Hall in the US Capitol.
-George Custer posed for a bust, and Reams made a model of a statue of General R.E.
+George Custer posed for a bust, and Ream made a model of a statue of General R.E.
 Lee.
 Another of her statues is on display at the Statuary Hall at the US Capitol, a likeness of Samuel J. Kirkwood.

-Vinnie Reams died in 1914 and is buried with her husband at Arlington National Cemetery.
+Vinnie Ream died in 1914 and is buried with her husband at Arlington National Cemetery.
 She was honored with a US postage stamp and actually has a town named after her, Vinita, Oklahoma.
 She was also the subject of at least 3 well known portraits of herself.

 For more information, please read…